 An Apple Mac will not be able to install or run Windows-only applications.
 While your course may use Apple Macs for teaching, much of the software is also available on Windows 10 and this may provide a cheaper option than buying an Apple Mac.
 Please contact your programme leader if you need further information.

-Specification: We recommend the MacBook Pro (2020) with a 16-inch screen, at least 16GB RAM (memory), 512GB of storage, and a Radeon Pro Graphics card.
+Specification: We recommend the MacBook Pro (2020) with a 16-inch screen, at least 16GB RAM (memory), 512GB of SSD storage, and a Radeon Pro Graphics card.

 Discounts on purchasing a computer

 If you’re planning on investing in a new laptop, or other device, there are several discounts and offers available to you as a BU student:

 - BU has partnered with the StudentStore, an independent provider that works with universities all over the UK, to offer BU students up to 30% discount and enhanced warranty on a wide range of IT kit.
 This includes Lenovo computers, tablets, monitors and IT accessories, as well as Chromebooks.
 Simply visit https://www.studentstore.co.uk/bournemouth and register with your BU email address.
 (Note: you'll need to confirm you're not a robot each time you log in)

 - Apple offers university students savings on Macs and iPad purchases